Burnham Park Yacht Club Bylaws

 The nominating committee shall convene at the earliest possible date to elect a chairman.
 The nominating committee shall thereafter meet as required to establish a slate to fill all offices of the club to be elected at the next annual election.
 No member of the nominating committee shall be eligible to be slated for office by it.

 The secretary shall furnish the committee with a record of attendance of all officers and board members at all meetings and shall furnish any other such information regarding attendance at meetings as the committee may request and which the secretary may possess.
 The committee shall establish its own rules.

 Ten days prior to the September members’ meeting, the chairman of the nominating committee shall certify the slate selected to fill all the offices to be elected at the annual election.
-A copy of the slate shall be mailed to all regular, life and senior members at least fifteen (15) days prior to the October annual meeting.
+A copy of the slate shall be transmitted to all regular, life and senior members at least fifteen (15) days prior to the October annual meeting.
 A copy of the proposed slate shall be posted on the club bulletin board.